wal06seismo/walidbenmansour/index.md

 [Multi-observables thermochemical tomography of Central and southern Africa]

 ---
-[Seismic study of the crust beneath the Northern Scandinavian mountains]
+Seismic study of the crust beneath the Northern Scandinavian mountains

+under construction

 ---

 ## Selected Publications
+under construction

 ---